Chronic arthritis pain may be reduced by an anti-inflammatory diet. Learn how certain foods suppress inflammation naturally.

 Making dietary changes that increase the health of the gut microbiome may help to mitigate symptoms of inflammatory arthritis.

-The keys to successfully embarking on an anti-inflammatory diet is finding the right food or combination of foods, taking the time to let it work, and using exercise to enhance the effects.
+The keys to a successful anti-inflammatory diet are finding the right combination of foods, taking the time to let it work, and exercising to enhance the benefits.

 Leaky gut, also known as high intestinal permeability, can negatively affect the health of the gut microbiome and lead to an overall deterioration of health.